 The reality is that in historical times, and many other cultures today, around the age of 13 you are considered a young adult.

 This poem, and page, and the one for the 16th birthday, and the 21st birthday, and 25th wedding anniversary poems, have been some of the most difficult pages to post.
-This 13th birthday poems has been in progress for weeks.
+This 13th birthday poems was a work in progress for weeks.
 Why so difficult?

 - Could it be the importance of the message to our young people, who need every blessing and prayer to keep them safe in body and soul?
 Many of our young people are destroyed by alcohol, drugs, suicide, and immoral lifestyles, and don't even know it.
 Jesus said, "The thief has come to steal, to kill, and to destroy, but I have come that you may have life, and live it abundantly."
 (John 10:10)

 - Could it be because the devil - who is the thief - does not want the truth to be known, because "the truth sets us free."?
 (John 8:32)

 - Could it be the timing, the end of winter here in the northern hemisphere, which can be difficult for me health-wise, being colder and less sunshine?